-3 Select the pool where you want the volume to reside and either enter a quota for the volume or check the check box to allow the volume to grow to the pool size.
-Then click Next.
+4 Either specify a quota for the volume or accept the default of 0 to allow the volume to grow to the pool size, then select Create.

 The quota is the maximum possible size of the volume.
-If you have more than one volume per pool, you should enter a quota for each volume rather than allowing multiple volumes to grow to the pool size.
+If you have more than one volume per pool, you should specify a quota for each volume rather than allowing multiple volumes to grow to the pool size.